-These findings suggest that the rise in industry concentration and markups stem from automation that is highly skewed towards a small fraction of large firms, which is quite different from general capital equipment that is widely employed by many firms in the economy.
-Indeed, our model implies that a decline in the price of general equipment that is widely used in the economy would decrease, rather than increase, the share of superstar firms.
+These findings suggest that automation is different from general capital equipment.
+While equipment is widespread across firms in the economy, automation is highly skewed toward a small fraction of superstar firms.
+Indeed, as illustrated in Figure 6, our model implies that a decline in the price of general equipment that is widely used in the economy could decrease, rather than increase, industry concentration.